 John Kelly, Ralph Sturm and Ben Wolfe most likely worked together closely and in cooperation with AFCRC-GRD's photochemists at Bedford, Mass. to work out the technical details of the video capture and filming.
-A test film was shot from the Lumicon's special monitor to verify that "Sputnik" could be photographed.5 Over the course of the project, John Kelly used four 100 ft. rolls of TRI-X film,15 of which 31 ft. captured Sputnik 1 rocket.
+John Kelly shot a test film from the Lumicon's special monitor to verify that "Sputnik" could be photographed.5 Over the course of the project, he used four 100 ft. rolls of TRI-X film,15 of which 31 ft. captured Sputnik 1 rocket.
 The remaining 300 to 400 ft. probably was consumed in testing and calibrating the equipment and on the initial unsuccessful attempts to spot the satellite, which began on the morning of Thursday, October 10.
-John Kelly's expense report hints at the intensity of the effort: 271 miles of local auto travel and 56 hours of work (16 hours "straight", 40 hours overtime).15
+John Kelly's expense report hints at the intensity of the effort: 271 miles of local auto travel and 56 hours of work (16 hours "straight," 40 hours overtime).15

-The Baltimore team received information on when and where to aim their camera from the SAO, which had primary responsibility for the U.S. optical and visual satellite tracking program.
+The imaging team at Baltimore received information on when and where to aim the Lumicon camera from the SAO, which had primary responsibility for the U.S. optical and visual satellite tracking program.
 Its global effort to find and track Sputnik began to yield useful data within days of the launch, but the first reasonably accurate orbits resulted from Doppler and interferometric observations of Sputnik 1's radio transmissions.
 In the U.S., radio observations were made by the Naval Research Laboratory's Minitrack network; in the U.K., by the Royal Aircraft Establishment Radio Department, at Lasham airfield, near Farnborough, and the Mullard Radio Astronomy Observatory at Cambridge.
 Mullard had determined an approximate orbit by October 9.
-Radio observers also made the earliest confirmed visual sighting published by the the SAO.
+Radio observers also made the earliest confirmed visual sighting published by the SAO.

 At the SAO, Mr. Jack W. Slowey, Dr. Don A. Lautman, and Dr. McCrosky waited for a sufficient number of accurate visual observations to begin orbit computations on MIT's IBM 704 computer, located at the Computation Center in the Karl Taylor Compton Laboratories.
 They worked closely with several IBM staff, including Dr. Gianpiero Rossoni (aka Dr. John P. Rossoni) and programmer Thomas Apple.
 Mr. Apple recalled the intensive coding effort that within a few days produced an ephemeris generator from formulas provided by the astronomers.
 MIT Tech described the effort to compute the orbit from observations, in front page articles dated October 8 and 11.
 Initial attempts were aborted; the suspected cause: some unreliable observations.

-The Baltimore team attempted motion picture imaging on three consecutive mornings.4 The dozen or so un-named early-risers who reportedly participated with John Kelly5, almost certainly included Ralph Sturm and probably Ben Wolfe, leading the respective work by Bendix-Friez and WJZ-TV.
+John Kelly awoke at 3 AM on three consecutive mornings to attempt to make a motion picture of Sputnik.4 His dozen or so un-named early-rising co-workers on the Baltimore imaging team5, almost certainly included Ralph Sturm and probably Ben Wolfe, leading the respective work by Bendix-Friez and WJZ-TV.
 The precise work assignments are unknown.
 It seems likely that Ralph Sturm operated the Lumicon's controls (his may be the hand occasionally visible on the film, below and to the left of the monitor).
 John Kelly probably was in charge of the pair of Bell and Howell cameras used to film the monitor.
-The identity of the person who pointed the Lumicon's camera to track the satellite is unknown.
+It is not known who pointed the Lumicon's camera to track the satellite.

 The Baltimore kinescope provides a glimpse of Sputnik 1 rocket in orbital motion, and its story is an example of the scientific and engineering innovation sparked by the first satellite.
 The film contains scientifically useful data on the rocket's orbital trajectory and its rotation about its own axis.
 The project was an early demonstration of electro-optical satellite tracking with a highly sensitive TV camera tube, long before the technology was practical.